cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/create-trigger.md

 <summary>Click listener</summary>
 <div>

 Tracks clicks in a web page.
 You can set up click listeners using CSS selectors or XPath expressions. **Wait for events** (in milliseconds) tells Zaraz to prevent the page from changing for the amount of time specified.
-This allows all requests triggered by this trigger to reach their destination.
+This allows all requests triggered by the click listener to reach their destination.

 **Trigger example for CSS selector:**